 Why do they have a shaved bottom?

 The Portuguese Water Dog boasts having a single, but an extremely thick and water-resistant coat.
 Even though they are low shedding dogs, they are high maintenance on the grooming front because their coats need a daily brush to prevent any mats or tangles from forming which is particularly true of longer, wavy coated dogs.
 It takes careful attention and time to keep on top of the grooming.
 If not carefully and regularly groomed wavy hair is likely to mat and ‘felt’.
 If you do not keep on top of grooming the coat can and will become matted and uncomfortable for the dog.
-New owners must consider the regular cost of grooming unless they are willing to do it themselves.
+New owners must not underestimate the importance of good grooming and must consider the regular cost of grooming unless they are willing to do it themselves.
 We are more than willing to advise and help.

 Portuguese water dogs come in two different coat types: